Family and Medical Leave (FMLA)

 Leave for a serious health condition (for a seriously ill child, spouse or parent or the employee’s own condition) may be taken intermittently or on a reduced schedule but only if certified by a health care provider as needed for medical reasons.

 The employee must make reasonable efforts to schedule the intermittent leave so as not to disrupt the operation of the department.
-The University may temporarily transfer employees to an available alternative position if an employee needs intermittent leave or leave on a reduced leave schedule that is foreseeable based on planned medical treatment for the employee, a family member, or a covered service member, including during a period of recovery from one’s own serious health condition, a serious health condition of a spouse, parent, son or daughter, or a serious injury or illness of a covered service member, or if the University agrees to permit intermittent or reduced schedule leave for the birth of a child or for placement of a child for adoption or foster care.
+The University may temporarily transfer employees to an available alternative position if an employee needs intermittent leave or leave on a reduced leave schedule that is foreseeable based on planned medical treatment for the employee, a family member, or a covered service member, including during a period of recovery from one’s own serious health condition, a serious health condition of a spouse, parent, child, or a serious injury or illness of a covered service member, or if the University agrees to permit intermittent or reduced schedule leave for the birth of a child or for placement of a child for adoption or foster care.
 In such cases, the alternative position shall have equivalent pay and benefits.

 Pay During FMLA Leave